ipesek/jsxgraphbook/src/3_4_polygons.md

 </script>

 {lang=EN}
 As we mentioned earlier we need at least three points to make a polygon.
-In our example we created five points which then used to create a polygon.
+In our example we created five points which were then used to create a polygon.
 We used an attribute _withLabel_ which tells JSXGraph to show the name of the polygon.

-For the second polygon we created a list of points, which is another approach to create a polygon.
-Here we again few new attributes.
-Attribute _hasInnerPoints_ enables user to move entire polygon.
+For the second polygon we created a list of points, which is another approach to creating a polygon.
+Here we have a few new attributes.
+Attribute _hasInnerPoints_ enables the user to move the entire polygon.
 For example, moving Polygon 1 is not possible, only its points can be moved.
 Adding this attribute will enable moving the polygon.
 Next attribute, _withLines_ tells JSXGraph whether to draw borders of the polygon or not.
 The last attribute _vertices_ is particularly interesting, because it does not have just a value, but a dictionary on the right side of `:`.
-The reason behind is that we can control the vertices with more than one attribute.
+The reason behind it is that we can control the vertices with more than one attribute.
 {/lang}